top of page

 The CDC recommends seasonal administration of one dose of RSV vaccine for pregnant people during weeks 32 through 36 of pregnancy.

-See Frequently Asked Questions About RSVpreF (Abrysvo) Vaccine for Pregnant People
+See RSV Vaccine Guidance for Pregnant People

 “This is another new tool we can use this fall and winter to help protect lives,” said CDC Director Dr. Mandy Cohen.
 “I encourage parents to talk to their doctors about how to protect their little ones against serious RSV illness, using either a vaccine given during pregnancy, or an RSV immunization given to your baby after birth.”